TFAS programs are so much more than just academics and internships!

 TFAS offers optional seminars each week that focus on different professional development themes.
 Students are encouraged to attend as many seminars as they’d like throughout the program.

-The interactive sessions are led by local professionals from a variety of career fields, and are designed to help prepare you to stand out in the competitive job market after graduation.
+The interactive sessions, held in-person and virtually, are led by local professionals from a variety of career fields, and are designed to help prepare you to stand out in the competitive job market after graduation.
 Many of the speakers are glad to hand out their business cards and continue the conversation.

 “My time in D.C. has helped identify my passion, put me in touch with professionals in my field, and made more competitive academically and professionally.
 Previously, I didn’t have much professional exposure to international affairs.
 Now that I’ve spent a summer in D.C., I feel more comfortable navigating the opportunities available to me.”Shankara Narayanan, University of Connecticut